fuse-box/fuse-box/docs/development.md

     .hmr()
 ```

-You can add `hmr()` options to all of your bundles, however only the first defined will actually recevie an `HMRPlugin` (FuseBox injects it automatically).
+You can add `hmr()` options to all of your bundles, however only the first defined will actually receive an `HMRPlugin` (FuseBox injects it automatically).
 It's important when dealing with [vendor bundles](/page/bundle#creating-vendors)

 `HMRPlugin()` is an internal plugin which is being injected by FuseBox [Producer](/page/bundle#producer).
 You will have  corresponding modules bundled along with your project.
 Make sure to disable it when doing production builds, for example with vendor: